 Mad Max, is an open world game with exciting car chases, wandering and meaty combat.

 Purchased at the beginning at the year I acquired Mad Max and immediately slogged through the early story missions.
-Taking time to fanny around the sand dunes in Max’s car, much enjoyment was had.
+I fannied around in the sand dunes, an’ bombed around in Max’s car.
+Much enjoyment was had.
 After a few days of play I didn’t return.
-So how did I managed to play everything else in my collection but Mad Max?
+So how did I manage to play everything else in my collection but Mad Max?